 - Shelters The base scenarios assume all designated primary shelters within each county in the model network are open.
 The base scenarios do not include shelters that are designated as other shelters, only primary shelters; - Response Curve The 12-hour response curve is used for all ten base scenarios; - Evacuation Phasing All counties that are evacuating begin at same time, within 1 hour of the evacuation order being given; - Behavioral Response For all five evacuation levels (A, B, C, D, or E) in both the 2015 and 2020 time periods, the behavioral response for the base scenarios includes the following: - 100% response in evacuation zones for both mobile homes and site built homes for the counties in the RPC, plus one coastal county on either side of the region (includes Charlotte, Collier, Glades, Hendry, Lee, Sarasota, Manatee, and mainland Monroe Counties); - 100% response for mobile homes in inland areas for the counties in the RPC, plus one coastal county on either side of the region (includes Charlotte, Collier, Glades, Hendry, Lee, Sarasota, Manatee, and mainland Monroe Counties); - Planning Assumption response (shadow evacuation) for site built homes in inland areas for the counties in the RPC plus one coastal county on either side of the region (includes Charlotte, Collier, Glades, Hendry, Lee, Sarasota, Manatee, and mainland Monroe Counties); and, - For the remaining counties in the Southwest Florida model network, no evacuations are assumed, including shadow evacuations.

-For base scenarios 9 and 10, the model exceeded its 96 hour limitation.
+For base scenario 10, the model exceeded its 96 hour limitation.
 This means that by the 96th hour of the evacuation event, the model had still not cleared and the model run terminated without reporting valid clearance times.
-The clearance times reported in this document for these two scenarios are based on a manual method that replicates the TIME assignment algorithm.